- Email: Keith.Kodosky@lewisbrisbois.com

 Mr. Kodosky also has extensive toxic tort and products liability litigation experience, including cases involving alleged exposures to welding rod fumes, lead paint, carbon monoxide and benzene.
 Mr. Kodosky serves as National Coordinating Counsel for a global chemical company in benzene litigation, and he has served as either lead counsel or lead co-counsel in toxic tort and products liability litigation in Alabama, Arkansas, Delaware, Florida, Georgia, Illinois, Kentucky, Louisiana, New Jersey, Pennsylvania, Tennessee, and West Virginia.
 As National Coordinating Counsel, Mr. Kodosky coordinates and manages discovery, including depositions, production of documents, and other e-discovery, and serves as a trial attorney in these lawsuits.
 He has extensive experience in applying the standards for the admissibility of expert testimony in jurisdictions that follow Daubert, Frye, and other standards.
 Mr. Kodosky has worked closely with industrial hygienists, hematologists, oncologists, toxicologists, and epidemiologists in refuting claims of chemical exposure.
 He also is experienced in the bulk supplier, preemption, and sophisticated user defenses and has effectively used these defenses to rebut product liability and negligence claims.

 Mr. Kodosky has received an AV Preeminent® Peer Review Rating™ from Martindale-Hubbell.® AV Preeminent® is a significant rating accomplishment - a testament to the fact that a lawyer's peers rank him or her at the highest level of professional excellence.
 Active in many professional organizations, Mr. Kodosky currently serves as Vice-Chairman of the Product Liability Law Section of the State Bar of Georgia.
 Atlanta magazine featured Mr. Kodosky as a "Georgia Super Lawyer -- Rising Star" in four consecutive years.
-Georgia rising stars are chosen by their peers as being among the top up-and-coming lawyers in the state of Georgia.
-The selection process includes nominations by Georgia Super Lawyers and independent research on candidates.
-Only 2.5 percent of Georgia attorneys receive this honor each year.
+Mr. Kodosky was also among Legal Leaders’ Top Ranked Lawyers in 2018 and 2019, as selected by ALM Media and Martindale-Hubbell™.

 - LifeBrite Laboratories, LLC v.
 Cooksey, 2016 WL 7840217, 2016 U.S. Dist.
 LEXIS 181823 (N.D.Ga.
 Dec.
 9, 2016)